burakboduroglu/burakboduroglu/README.md

 ### About :technologist:⚡

-Hey there!
-I'm Burak Boduroğlu👋, a passionate `Software Engineer` with a knack for problem-solving and building efficient applications. 💻When I'm not coding, you can find me sharing my knowledge and experiences on the `Developer Community` through my blog. 📝Join me on a journey of learning and exploration as we dive into various programming topics and industry trends.
+💻📱 Hey there!
+I'm Burak Boduroğlu👋, a passionate `Software Engineer` with a knack for problem-solving and building efficient applications.
+When I'm not coding, you can find me sharing my knowledge and experiences on the `Developer Community` through my blog. 📝Join me on a journey of learning and exploration as we dive into various programming topics and industry trends.
 Feel free to explore more about my projects, articles, and social media channels.

 <hr>